spragginsdesigns/reactportfolio/README.md

 * [Windows 11 Insider Build](https://insider.windows.com/en-us/)
 * [MonoLisa](https://www.monolisa.dev/) Programming Font

+***
 <!-- ROADMAP -->

 ## Roadmap

-* ~~There are several known issues already in the main folder that need cleanup~~
+- [x] There are several known issues already in the main folder that need cleanup and upgrading
-* ~~And of course I need to address the og link rel’s to properly work.~~
-* There are more fixes coming and anyone who can help, please reach out.
-* They are all quite minor, but overall I am very happy with what I have built, with the help from my friend too.
-* Adding more projects
-* Main Projects | Passion Projects
-* Add more graphic design, web design and cyber security experience
+- [x] Add more porjects as I create them
+- [x] Add more descriptions to everything
+- [ ] Add timers for Copyright to switch over each year via JavaScript
+- [ ] Fix Hyperlink image issue
+- [ ] Fix tsparticle npm package issue causing Netlify deployment issues

 <!-- CONTRIBUTING -->
+***
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.